rticommunity/rticonnextdds-examples/examples/file_to_DDS_configuration/README.txt

 The file adapter is provided under <Routing Service home>/adapters/file and source code and projects can be found in
 <RoutingService home>/adapters/tutorial/C.

+IMPORTANT!
+Please Notice that the adapter kit isn’t available for download from RTI's website, so if you are interested in the adapter kit, You should contact your local account team to get access to it.

 Prerequisites
 =============